nl253/Notes/Software-Engineering/QA/quality-assurance.md

     conditions and inputs for even the simplest program we can never test for all possible scenario's.
 At best we can aim for high coverage and for the system to behave in accordance with the specification.

+#### White vs Black-Box Testing

+Tests are categorised as either Black Box or White Box depending on the amount of access to the internal workings of what is being tested

+**Black box (functional) testing**

+No access to the internal structure of the code (nothing is known about how the program is written).
+All you can see is the functionality i.e. the output (behaviour).

+Black box testing applies at all granularity levels:

+-   Unit (from module interface specification)
+-   Integration (from API or subsystem specification)
+-   System (from system requirements specification)
+-   Regression (from system requirements and bug history)

+**White box (structural) testing**

+Testing with access the internal structure of the code being tested.
+Structural testing is basically concern both the results and also the process.

+White box testing applies to relatively small parts of a system:

+-   Unit
+-   Integration

 #### Inspections